-100 Introductory Psychology (3)
+100 Introductory Psychology (4)

 An overview of scientific foundations and core concepts in psychology with emphasis on basic and applied research across major fields in the discipline.
 Topics include brain and behavioral processes, personality and social processes, and research methodology.
-No credit given to students who have credit for PSYC 101 or 102.
+Additional activities may include simple empirical readings and replications of selected classic experiments in psychology to emphasize the scientific nature of the discipline.
+Information on careers and graduate study in psychology will also be introduced.
 Fall and Spring.

-200 Social Psychology (3)
+200 Social Psychology (4)

 Survey of research and theory of the individual in social context: social cognition, social influence and social relations.
 Topics include social perception, attitudes, cultural influence, conformity, persuasion, group process, aggression, altruism and attraction.
+Students will be required to participate in the following types of activities: group-based discussion, critical thinking activities, reflection activities, replication of studies using classroom data.
 Prerequisite: PSYC 100.
-See department chair.
+Every year.

-201 Research Methods I (3)
+201 Research Methods I (4)

 An introduction to fundamental concepts of research in psychology emphasizing the design of experimental and correlational studies, basic statistics, and critical evaluation of research.
-Prerequisite: 3 hours in psychology.
+Course activities will require active engagement with study design, critical evaluation of research, and data analysis and interpretation using spreadsheet and statistical software.
+Prerequisite: 4 hours in psychology.
 Fall and Spring.

-202 Research Methods II (3)
+202 Research Methods II (4)

 Continued study of research techniques and methods of data analysis.
-Special attention to relationship of research design to analysis.
-Requires an individual research project.
+Special attention to relationship of research design to statistical analysis.
 Prerequisite: 6 hours in psychology including PSYC 201.
 Fall and Spring.

-208 Abnormal Psychology (3)
+208 Abnormal Psychology (4)